Saturday, 2 May 2026

 The performance of the EU STOXX banks ETF BNKE was amazing last year, but this year it has mostly stagnated.
 Currently, I think BNKE is underrated, whereas USA banks are priced near fair value.

 Summer is just around the corner.
-Will people by jetting to Crete or will they 'staycation' on their back lawns to save money on hotels and petrol and save up to buy a new eco-tumble dryer for the Winter?
+Will people be jetting off to Crete or will they 'staycation' on their back lawns to save money on hotels and petrol and save up to buy a new eco-tumble dryer for the Winter?
 How soon will it be before electric kettles are only allowed to heat water up to 80 deg C?

 No comments: